 Mop Solution: I have a Shark Steam Mop, so really, I don’t need any sort of solution.

-Dryer Sheets: Mamas, here me.
+Dryer Sheets: Mamas, hear me.
 If you don’t swap out any other product in your home, toss those dryer sheets.
 They’re full of so many harmful chemicals, and honestly, they’re so easy and cheap to replace!
 You can grab a 6 pack of organic wool dryer balls on Amazon for a really great price that will do the trick just fine.
-If you miss the smell, you can also add a few drops of your favorite essential ois directly to the balls and it’ll transfer!
+If you miss the smell, you can also add a few drops of your favorite essential oils directly to the balls and it’ll transfer!
 I love using lemongrass, purification, or citrus fresh on mine.

 Fabric Softener: I just don’t buy any.
 It’s loaded with fragrance and not worth it.
 If you have a hard time making the switch, you can try adding a splash of white distilled vinegar to your wash.

 Stain Remover: My favorite cleaning hack ever.
 Kids are gross and messy, and sometimes I don’t catch their stained clothes before they set.
 No worries, though.
-I just take my bottle of pre-mixed Thieves cleaner and spray it directly on the stains.
+I just take my bottle of pre-mixed cleaner and spray it directly on the stains.
 Let it sit for awhile and then toss it in the normal wash.
-For extra set-in stains, you can mix a little baking soda and Thieves cleaner together to make a paste.
+For extra set-in stains, you can mix a little baking soda and cleaner together to make a paste.

 Air Freshener: I’m really sensitive to smells.
 Think “pregnancy nose” but all the time.
 So, having a house that smells clean is just as important to me as having a home that is clean.
 Instead, I keep a diffuser in every room and keep oils diffusing regularly to purify the air.

 Body Care for a Non-Toxic Life

 Shampoo: I love this Peppermint shampoo from Acure.